Harmeek-19/Tishya/README.md

 - Joining institutions
 - Adding collaborators to projects

+## 14. Search Functionality
+(If implemented) Describe how users can search for other users, projects, or institutions.

+## 15. Pagination
+(If implemented) Describe how pagination works for lists of posts, users, etc.

 ## 16. Error Handling and Logging
 Errors are logged using Winston.
 Check `error.log` and `combined.log` for detailed logs.

 ## 17. Testing
 Run tests with:
 npm test

 ## 18. Deployment
 The application is containerized and can be deployed to any Docker-compatible hosting service.